DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/api.md

 ## Development

 The PERSCOM.io API can be imported into Postman for testing and development.
-To use Postman, click Import -> Link and paste the following link to import the API spec. <br><br> [https://api.perscom.io/v1/spec.yaml](https://api.perscom.io/v1/spec.yaml)
+To use Postman, click `Import -> Link` and paste the following link to import the API specification. <br><br> [https://api.perscom.io/v1/spec.yaml](https://api.perscom.io/v1/spec.yaml)